opensearch-project/job-scheduler/README.md

 Please refer to the `sample-extension-plugin` subproject in this project, which provides a complete example of using JobScheduler to run periodical jobs.

-The sample extension plugin takes an index name as input and logs the index shards to elasticsearch logs according to the specified Schedule.
+The sample extension plugin takes an index name as input and logs the index shards to opensearch logs according to the specified Schedule.
 And it also exposes a REST endpoint for end users to create/delete jobs.